-- 2. Define the Unit, From Port, To Port, No Limit and Ingress Rate fields.
+- 2. Define the Unit, From Port, To Port, No Limit and Ingress Rate fields. - 3.
+Click Apply .
+The bandwidth settings are defined, and the device is updated.

 Configuring Storm Control

 Storm control limits the amount of Multicast, Broadcast and Unknown Unicast frames accepted and forwarded by the device.
 When Layer 2 frames are forwarded, Broadcast, Multicast and Unknown Unicast frames are flooded to all ports on the relevant VLAN.
 This occupies bandwidth, and loads all nodes on all ports.